 Air ionizers can offer many benefits, including the ability to:

 - Freshen the air by neutralizing airborne contaminants and allergens

-- Inactivate viruses in the air and on surfaces
+- Inactivate viruses in the air

 - Stop the growth of viruses, bacteria and mold

 - Reduce odors and certain VOCs

 - Reduce sunbeams and floating dust particles in the home

 Ionizers can be helpful for homes with allergy-sufferers because they do not simply trap airborne particles, but rather facilitate their removal from the airflow.
 Ionizers can be installed in central air systems as well as ductless mini split systems.
 Unlike media air cleaners, ionizers do not have filters that need to be changed regularly, making them a low-maintenance option.

 Air Scrubbers utilize ActivePure, a photocatalysis technology that works by propelling molecules into the air which inactivate microscopic airborne and surface contaminants by destroying the living environment of these harmful particles.
 Unlike other air purification technologies, Air Scrubbers do not take a passive approach in requiring the contaminants to be pulled into the device to treat them; instead, Air Scrubbers seek out and neutralize contaminants proactively.
 This type of technology is used in hospitals around the world.

 Air Scrubbers attach directly to the ductwork of your central heating and/or cooling system to reduce allergens, viruses, bacteria and other small particles in the ambient air AND on surfaces.
 These devices are an excellent solution for allergy-sufferers because they provide 24/7 surface decontamination and whole-home air purification.
 Air Scrubbers have been proven to reduce up to 99.9% of many common airborne and surface contaminants.